 '''

-extraction = median-raw # Can be either median-raw (default), median-pca, mean-
+= median-raw # Can be either median-raw (default), median-pca, meanextraction

-⇔pca, mean-raw, or quadratic
+→pca, mean-raw, or quadratic

-safety_space = True # If True, we exclude spikes in the vicinity of a...

-⇒selected spikes

-safety_time = auto # Temporal zone around which templates are isolated [in

-→ms1

-max_elts = 10000 # Max number of events per electrode (should be,
+max_elts = 10000

+Max number of events per electrode (should be

-→ compatible with nb_elts)
+→compatible with nb_elts)

-nb_elts = 0.8

-Fraction of max_elts that should be obtained per
+nb_elts = 0.8 # Fraction of max_elts that should be obtained per.

 →electrode [0-1]

-nclus_min = 0.002 # Min number of elements in a cluster (given in

-→percentage)

 Number of passes used for the clustering

 nb_repeats = 3

 make_plots

-=

 Generate sanity plots of the clustering

-sim_same_elec = 3

-Distance within clusters under which they are re-merged
+merging_method = distance # Method to perform local merges (distance, dip, folding,

+→nd-folding, bhatta)

-dip_threshold = 0.5
+merging_param = default

-Will replace sim same elec in the future.
-Set it to 0.

-→to keep using sim_same_elec
+Merging parameter (see docs) (3 if distance, 0.5 if dip,

+→ 1e-9 if folding, 2 if bhatta)

-sensitivity = 5
+sensitivity = 3

 The only parameter to control the cluster.
-The lower,
+The lower,...

-→the more sensitive
+→ the more sensitive

-cc\merge = 0.975
+= 0.975

-dispersion = (5, 5)
+cc merge

 If CC between two templates is higher, they are merged

 = (5, 5)

 Min and Max dispersion allowed for amplitudes [in MAD]

+dispersion

 smart_search = True

 Parameter to activate the smart search mode

-noise thr

-= 0.8

-Minimal amplitudes are such than ampmin(templates) <...

-→noise_thrthreshold

-At the end of the clustering, we remove mixtures of

-remove_mixture = True

-→templates

-cc_mixtures = 0.75

-If CC between a sum of two templates and a template is..

-→higher, it is removed

 '''